BogdanEAM/orbit/docs/dsl/readme.md

 The Orbit DSL is a domain specific language for serializing structured types that cross process boundaries in the Orbit framework.

-Users define objects, grain interfaces and other types in `.opf` files which are then compiled to Java for use at runtime.
+Users define structs, grain interfaces and other types in `.opf` files which are then compiled to Java for use at runtime.

 The Orbit DSL has similar aims to